Jorge-Hoyos/certifications/aws/practitioner/notes/billing-and-pricing.md

 #### start early with cost optimization

 - put cost visibility
-- control mechanisims
+- control mechanisms
-  - before the enviroment grows large and complex
+  - before the environments grows large and complex

 #### maximize the power of flexibility

-- no minimum commtment
+- no minimum commitment
 - pay for service on an as-needed basis
   - focus on innovation and invention
   - reducing procurement complexity
   - enabling business to be fully elastic
-- Dont pay for them when not using
+- don't pay for them when not using

-#### use the right pricing moduel for the jobs
+#### use the right pricing model for the jobs

 - on demand
 - dedicated instances